babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 The new target specific file should appear in your git diff. ✨

 ## Lokalise: add comments and screenshots when possible.
 Comments and screenshots are important complementary **contexts** for the translators.
+For that, in the key/value edition screen (on lokalise.co) go to `Advanced` tab, and add a comment on the `Context` field.
+To upload screenshots, click on the "photo" icon in the keys list and upload them.
 Imagine that when the translators started the Arabic work, they saw the call-to-action `Book` for Book an appointment screen.
 Then without any comment nor screenshot, that has been translated **litterally** as book 📚📖 (the object that has pages that we read).
 As an Engineer you should understand that context is crucial.
 A quick comment and screenshot made in 5 minutes, might save hours of back and forward to fix a misunderstanding of meaning throughout engineering, management, translators and in this case, AppStore approval proccess.